mananp-2730/AI-VA/README.md

 ## The Product Vision (The Problem & Solution)
 * **The Problem:** Enterprise data is locked behind complex SQL queries, static CSVs, or dense visual dashboards.
 Executives and non-technical stakeholders lack the time to write queries or decipher complex charts to extract actionable insights.
 * **The Solution:** AI-VA acts as an interactive, generative data translator.
-The user uploads the dashboard image or raw data, starts a continuous voice session, and asks questions naturally.
-AI-VA not only speaks the strategic insights aloud but can dynamically highlight exact charts on an image, or generate an interactive dashboard from scratch if given raw data.
+Users simply speak their questions.
+AI-VA dynamically queries the database, forecasts trends, generates interactive Chart.js dashboards in the browser, and speaks the strategic insights aloud.

 ## Key Features
 * **Generative BI Dashboards (Zero-to-Dashboard):** Upload a raw `.csv` file and ask a question.
 AI-VA acts as a data analyst and frontend developer, dynamically writing and rendering interactive `Chart.js` graphs directly in the browser.
 * **Spatial Highlighting Engine:** Upload a static dashboard (`.png`, `.jpg`).
 AI-VA utilizes Gemini's spatial prompting to return strict bounding-box coordinates `[ymin, xmin, ymax, xmax]`, drawing glowing, real-time CSS highlights over the exact data points being discussed.